-- 1. 4-H Youth may only show one animal per class. - 2.
-Dairy animals do not have to be registered purebreds to show at the Harrison County 4-H Fair. - 3.
-All purebred animals must follow breed association on breed eligibility. - 4.
-Cows that are in milk production during the fair must be designated on Friday during regular check-in hours. - a.
+- a.
 If not checked in and stalled on Friday, they must be checked in and stalled at least two hours prior to the show.
-Release is immediately after the Dairy Female Show. - 5.
+Release is immediately after the Dairy Female Show. - 6.
 Members are encouraged to fit their own cattle for show.
-See General Livestock Guidelines for more on Fitting/Grooming Policy. - 6.
+See General Livestock Guidelines for more on Fitting/Grooming Policy. - 7.
 If a fitter is used, it is the responsibility of the 4-H member to notify them of all rules.
-If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 7.
+If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 8.
 All cattle must be tied.
 No animal will be turned loose in a pen.
-Neck ropes are suggested in addition to a halter. - 8.
+Neck ropes are suggested in addition to a halter. - 9.
 All cattle must be dehorned.
-Re-growth, no sharp ends, up to three inches are acceptable.

-- 9. Breed classes will be offered for those breeds that have official registries in the United States.
-Animals must meet the standards set forth by the official registry to be shown in a breed class. - 10.
-On show day, animals are not permitted to leave the fenced in area surrounding the cattle barns until the conclusion of the show. - 11.
+Re-growth, no sharp ends, up to three inches are acceptable. - 10.
+Breed classes will be offered for those breeds that have official registries in the United States.
+Animals must meet the standards set forth by the official registry to be shown in a breed class. - 11.
+On show day, animals are not permitted to leave the fenced in area surrounding the cattle barns until the conclusion of the show. - 12.
 Once livestock has been permitted to leave, either to return to the 4-H member's possession or to the auction buyer's possession, the 4-H member is responsible for cleaning their pen area.
 Penalties for not cleaning up include disqualification from showing in the next fair's completion show.